Mainframe-Archive/mainframe-os/docs/publish.md

 ### Testing your dapp in Mainframe OS

-Mainframe OS has a developer mode where you are be able to create, run and manage your apps.
-To access this dev mode, go to the **More** Tab and click the **App Development Tool** link.
+Mainframe OS has developer tools where you are able to create, run and manage your apps.
+To access these tools, go to the **More** Tab and click the **App Development Tool** link.

 Once you have created your Developer Identity, click **Add** to import your dapp.
 You will then be guided through some steps to provide meta data for your app, link to your apps contents folder (the folder containing the `index.html` entry file), and set any required permissions.